-These are assets held purely for commercial investment (primarily for profit).
+These are assets held purely for commercial investment (primarily for profit), within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets.
+The contractual terms of the financial asset give rise on specified dates to cash flows that are solely the payments of principal and interest.
 All gains and losses posted to Surplus or Deficit on the Provision of Services as they arise.